fxlin/p3-tee/docs/porting.md

-## General guidelines: porting libraries to TrustZone
+# Porting libraries to TrustZone

 <!----- ### Who are this doc for?
 People who are trying to port existing codebase/libraries into TrustZone.
 But really the knowledge is general and can be transferred when porting any software on one runtime environment to another. ---->